 The issue is that in order to protect privacy, some email clients don't display pictures automatically.
 They usually display a message asking if you want to display pictures or not.
 If the recipient does not click on "display pictures" we will not be able to track that the message has been opened.

-How to ensure all my contacts' opens get tracked?
+How to ensure all my prospects' opens get tracked?

-Unfortunately, there is no way to track 100% of opens accurately since it depends on the email client configuration (on the contact's device).
+Unfortunately, there is no way to track 100% of opens accurately since it depends on the email client configuration (on the prospect's device).

 That being said, you can increase the chances that the email client display images automatically by setting up your own tracking domain.